Frequently Asked Questions

 - How much does therapy cost?

-For individual, family, and couples therapy, sessions are priced at $170 and typically last 50 minutes–longer sessions and intensives are available as well.
-Group therapy is accessibly priced at $60 a session, with a commitment to all sessions in the group series.
+For individual, family, and couples therapy, sessions are priced at $180 and typically last 50 minutes – longer 80 minute sessions are $270 – and intensives are available as well (please inquire).
+Group therapy is accessibly priced at $80 a session, with a commitment to all sessions in the group series.
 If you miss a group, I am always available before the next group meeting to explain what we did or talked about when you were gone, and to offer any resources presented at the prior group session.

 If finances are a challenge, please connect with me to discuss hardship accommodations here at Recourse Counseling or other options in the community.